 Economies of Scale.
 The Board also reviewed information provided by the Advisor regarding the possible existence of economies of scale in connection with the management of the Fund.
 The Board concluded that economies of scale are difficult to measure and predict with precision, especially on a fund-by-fund basis.
 The Board concluded that the Advisor is appropriately sharing economies of scale, to the extent they exist, through its competitive fee structure, offering competitive fees from fund inception, and through reinvestment in its business, infrastructure, investment capabilities and initiatives to provide shareholders additional content and services.
-The Board also noted that economies of scale are shared with the Fund and its shareholders through management fee breakpoints that serve to reduce the effective management fee as the assets of the Fund grow.

 Comparison to Other Funds' Fees.
 The management agreement provides that the Fund pays the Advisor a single, all-inclusive (or unified) management fee for providing all services necessary for the management and operation of the Fund, other than brokerage expenses, expenses attributable to short sales, taxes, interest, extraordinary expenses, fees and expenses of the Fund's independent Directors (including their independent legal counsel), and expenses incurred in connection with the provision of shareholder services and distribution services under a plan adopted pursuant to Rule 12b-1 under the Investment Company Act.
 Under the unified fee structure, the Advisor is responsible for providing all investment advisory, custody, audit, administrative, compliance, recordkeeping, marketing and shareholder services, or arranging and supervising third parties to provide such services.
 By contrast, most other funds are charged a variety of fees, including an investment advisory fee, a transfer agency fee, an administrative fee, distribution charges, and other expenses.
 Other than their investment advisory fees and any applicable Rule 12b-1 distribution fees, all other components of the total fees charged by these other funds may be increased without shareholder approval.
 The Board believes the unified fee structure is a benefit to Fund shareholders because it clearly discloses to shareholders the cost of owning Fund shares, and, since the unified fee cannot be increased without a vote of Fund shareholders, it shifts to the Advisor the risk of increased costs of operating the Fund and provides a direct incentive to minimize administrative inefficiencies.
 Part of the Board's analysis of fee levels involves reviewing certain evaluative data compiled by an independent provider comparing the Fund's unified fee to the total expense ratios of its peers.
 The unified fee charged to shareholders of the Fund was above the median of the total expense ratios of the Fund's peer expense universe and was within the range of its peer expense group.
-The Board and the Advisor agreed to a temporary reduction of the Fund's annual unified management fee of 0.36% (e.g., the Class I unified fee will be reduced from 1.36% to 1.00%) for at least one year, beginning August 1, 2020.
+The Board and the Advisor agreed to a temporary reduction of the Fund's annual unified management fee of 0.21% (e.g., the Class I unified fee will be reduced from 1.00% to 0.79%) for at least one year, beginning August 1, 2020.

 The Board concluded that the management fee paid by the Fund to the Advisor under the management agreement is reasonable in light of the services provided to the Fund.